want some cookies?

 This box unlocks a plethora of both marketing and product opportunities for you as an L&D team.
 For example, the fears and pain points box might highlight gaps in your offering that you can work to fill.
 Or, you might use this box to create an emotive marketing campaign.
 Although we’d never want to encourage a fear-based campaign, triggering some negative emotions might work well.
 For example: the growing skills gap.
 Marketing around this would be a fear-based message (don’t get left behind!) but it doesn't mean that you're trying to terrify everybody with your comms.

-The value proposition canvas will help you zoom out and look at your entire learning offering.
+Using the value proposition canvas in L&D will help you zoom out and look at your entire learning offering.
 Somewhere between the two halves of your VPC lies marketing magic, the messages that will get your audience involved with your offering, the secret sauce that will help you make your learning irresistible.
 And once you’ve completed the VPC, it’s time to put it into action – now is the time to think about your marketing for learning strategy and learning campaigns!
 Because there’s no point doing all this work, and doing nothing with it – is there?! 😉 Happy marketing folks 🍍

 Hannah